Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

 \subsection{Ablation Study (RQ3)}

-In this section, we conduct experiments on the Amazon-sports and Amazon-toys datasets and design the following variant methods to validate the effectiveness of the key components and design choices in DTL-NS. \textbf{MHNS}: keeps only DT-MHNS for training-time multi-view hard negative sampling. \textbf{FNI}: keeps only DTL-FNI to augment the training set, and trains the backbone with random negative sampling. \textbf{DTL\text{-}NS$_{\mathbf{C}}$}: uses only the collaborative structural tree for false-negative identification and multi-view hard negative sampling. \textbf{DTL\text{-}NS$_{\mathbf{S}}$}: relies solely on the latent semantic tree for the same process. \textbf{RuleFNI}: replaces LLM-based false-negative identification with a deterministic heuristic based on dual-tree path similarities; it ranks each candidate item by the summed shared-prefix similarity to the user's interacted items, selects the top-10 items as false negatives, converts them into positives, and then trains with random negative sampling.
+In this section, we conduct experiments on the Amazon-sports and Amazon-toys datasets and design the following variant methods to validate the effectiveness of the key components and design choices in DTL-NS. \textbf{DT-MHNS}: keeps only DT-MHNS for training-time multi-view hard negative sampling. \textbf{DTL-FNI}: keeps only DTL-FNI to augment the training set, and trains the backbone with random negative sampling. \textbf{DTL\text{-}NS$_{\mathbf{C}}$}: uses only the collaborative structural tree for false-negative identification and multi-view hard negative sampling. \textbf{DTL\text{-}NS$_{\mathbf{S}}$}: relies solely on the latent semantic tree for the same process.
+To examine whether the gains of DTL-FNI stem from higher-quality LLM-based false-negative identification rather than simply introducing more augmented positives, we further introduce three scale-matched no-LLM variants.
+All three variants operate on the same candidate sets constructed by the same pretrained recommender as DTL-FNI, i.e., LightGCN in our default setting; they assign each candidate item a false-negative score and identify higher-scoring candidates as potential false negatives. \textbf{RuleFNI}: is a deterministic rule-based no-LLM variant.
+It computes the score using the maximum dual-tree path similarity between the candidate item and the user's historical positives. \textbf{KNNFNI}: is a non-parametric retrieval-based no-LLM variant.
+It computes the score based on the weighted overlap between the candidate item's dual-tree item-KNN sets and the user's historical positives. \textbf{XGBFNI}: serves as a strong supervised no-LLM competitor.
+It extracts non-textual features for each candidate, including collaborative-tree and semantic-tree path-similarity statistics, user-history features, and item-popularity features, and trains an XGBoost~\cite{chen2016xgboost} model to estimate its probability of being a false negative.
+In our experiments, the parameters of these no-LLM variants are adjusted to control the scale of identified potential false negatives relative to DTL-FNI.
+Specifically, the numbers of potential false negatives identified by RuleFNI, KNNFNI, and XGBFNI are 196,167, 196,087, and 195,972 on Amazon-sports, respectively, and 204,513, 208,449, and 205,457 on Amazon-toys, respectively.
+These numbers are slightly larger than those identified by DTL-FNI, i.e., 193,550 and 200,815 on Amazon-sports and Amazon-toys, respectively.
+This scale-matched design ensures that the no-LLM variants introduce no fewer additional positive samples than DTL-FNI.
+Therefore, if DTL-FNI still achieves better recommendation performance, the improvement cannot be attributed to enlarging the positive set, but rather indicates the higher quality of LLM-based false-negative identification.